-The Dark Image and the Flat Image provide enough data to compute the Gain coefficients of the FFC.
+From dark and flat acquisitions, we have enough data to compute the Gain value of the FFC.

 For this we define CorrectedPixel as the pixel value we consider to be correct for the flat image.
-Let's set this value as the average pixel value of the flat image (average (Flat)), corrected by the average of the dark image (average (Flat)).
+Let's set this value as the average pixel value of the flat image (average(Flat)), corrected by the average of the dark image (average(Flat)).
 In the FFC terms, this gives:

-average(Flat) - average(Dark) = (FlatPixel - DarkPixel) \ Gain
+average(Flat) - average(Dark) = (FlatPixel - DarkPixel) Gain